PMK-Probing-Solutions-Germany/pmk-probes/docs/source/index.rst

 Welcome to PMK Probes's documentation!
 ======================================

-This is the official documentation for PMK Probes, a Python package to control probes by PMK Mess- und Kommunikationstechnik GmbH.
+This is the official documentation for PMK Probes, a Python package to control probes by `PMK <http://www.pmk.de/>`_.

 .. toctree::
    :maxdepth: 3